Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 Of course, only ever put distilled water in the humidifier.
 The humidifier should also receive weekly cleanings.

 Does Medicare Cover the Sleep Apnea Mouthpiece

-Yes, Medicare covers oral appliances for obstructive sleep apnea when certain criteria are met.
-To receive reimbursement a dentist must be a DME Medicare Supplier.
+Yes, Medicare covers oral appliances for obstructive sleep apnea when you meet specific criteria.
+To receive reimbursement, a dentist must be a DME Medicare Supplier.

 Meeting Medicare standards and guidelines for coverage is a requirement; if the claim receives a denial, you can always file an appeal.

 What Sleep Apnea Pumps Will Medicare Pay For

 Medicare will cover an implantable pump refill when a physician orders, or personally furnishes a pump.

 How Often Can I Get Sleep Apnea Supplies Paid for by Medicare